 Outremont and its growing Hasidic community, representing about 20 per cent of the population, seem to be in a perpetual state of conflict.
 In 1999, following the opening of a synagogue on Van Horne Avenue, Outremont moved to prohibit any new religious buildings on that street.
 In 2001, the Hasidim won a court case against the borough after it banned them from erecting an eruv (a symbolic string boundary that allows orthodox Jews to perform tasks that would otherwise be off limits on the Sabbath).

 In 2013, a court ruled in favour of a synagogue that Outremont was trying to shut down over a zoning violation.
 A year later, the borough proposed restricting limits on where Hasidic families could erect sukkahs.
 The council eventually backed down following complaints that religious freedom was being violated.
 Leading the charge was Mindy Pollak, elected to council in 2013, becoming the first ultra-Orthodox Jew to do so in Outremont.

 In 1991, filmmaker Garry Beitel released the documentary Bonjour!
-Shalom! where he explores the relationship between Hasidic Jews in Outremont and their predominantly French-Québécois neighbours.
+Shalom! (page does not exist) where he explores the relationship between Hasidic Jews in Outremont and their predominantly French-Québécois neighbours.
 I have spoken to Beitel about the fact that, here we are some 26 years later, and not much has changed.